 Recently, the Democratic supermajority in the Illinois House easily passed a new minimum wage law.
 The bill, which will boost the state’s minimum wage from $8.25 to $15 an hour over the next six years, is expected to be signed by Democratic Illinois Gov. JB Pritzker.
 The new law includes provisions which may leave many Illinois employers in a legal lurch and facing potentially crippling legal bills and court orders, should they find themselves sued by employees who claim they were shorted pay.

-In "Employers could face massive legal bills under new Illinois minimum wage law," Sara Zorich and Michael Wong give input on the new law and what this means for employers.
+In "Employers could face massive legal bills under new Illinois minimum wage law," Sara Zorich and Mike Wong give input on the new law and what this means for employers.